-The Group's revenue was derived from (i) interest income from financial leasing; (ii) financial leasing related advisory services income; (iii) other financial advisory services income; (iv) loan facilitation service income; (v) interest income from small loans and other loans; (vi) commission and brokerage income from security dealing; and (vii) interest income from margin financing.
+The Group's revenue was derived from (i) interest income from financial leasing; (ii) interest income from small loans and other loans; (iii) commission and brokerage income from security dealing; and (iv) interest income from margin financing.
 The Group's financial leasing services include sale-leaseback as well as direct financial leasing.

-The revenue recorded a decrease by approximately RMB14.3 million, or approximately 13%, from approximately RMB113.9 million for the year ended 31 December 2021 to approximately RMB99.6 million for the year ended 31 December 2022.
-The decrease was mainly resulted from the slowdown of the economy in the PRC under the impact of COVID-19 resulting in less new origination of financial leasing and factoring contracts.
+The revenue recorded an increase by approximately RMB13.5 million, or approximately 13.6%, from approximately RMB99.6 million for the year ended 31 December 2022 to approximately RMB113.1 million for the year ended 31 December 2023.

-For the year ended 31 December 2022, the interest income from financial leasing contributed approximately RMB3.1 million (2021: approximately RMB17.8 million).
+For the year ended 31 December 2023, the interest income from financial leasing contributed approximately RMB0.4 million (2022: approximately RMB3.1 million).
 The decrease was mainly resulted from less origination of new financial leasing contracts and the Company had allocated the resource to small loan business.